gtronset/beets-filetote/README.md

 ##### Pairing Renaming

 To mainting the concept of "pairs" after importing, it is strongly encouraged to set the `path` for the paired files to use the media files new name.
-This will ensure thet the file remains paired even after moving.
+This will ensure that the file remains paired even after moving.
 E.g.:

 ```yaml